-You can select your occupation to read about common allowances you may receive.
+Look for your occupation here to read about common allowances you may receive.

-If any allowance is shown as a separate amount on your payment summary, include it as income at item 2 on your tax return.
+If you have any allowance shown as a separate amount on your payment summary, include it as income at item 2 on your tax return.
 All other taxable allowances are included in the gross earnings column of your payment summary.